-THE AUDITION: PART TWO ~ Group Workshop A compulsory group workshop will be held in the same session as the above auditions.
+Group Workshop A compulsory group workshop will be held in the same session as the above auditions.
 This workshop may include the appreciation elements of dance, drama and music, but will focus primarily on student knowledge and skills in the use of theatre-based equipment and technology.
 The emphasis in the workshop is on creativity, teamwork, discipline, and the ability to closely follow instructions.

 Clothing Students should wear comfortable clothing which is easy to move in.
 This may include items such as track suits, T-shirts, jeans, sloppy-joes.
 Footwear should be joggers or comfortable shoes.
 Students should not audition in school uniform.

 Performing Arts Curriculum If made an offer of placement at our school it is our understanding that you acknowledge and accept our performing arts curriculum.
 It is the strong expectation that new Year 9-11 students will follow through with their auditioned performing arts subject until Year 12.